Que reste-t-il de nos amours ?: History

-This song was first recorded by the French female singer Lucienne Boyer in 1942 (78 rpm, Columbia Records: BF 68).
-Second recorded by the French crooner Roland Gerbeau in February 1943 (78 rpm, Polydor Records: 524.830).
+The first release of the song was by French crooner Roland Gerbeau in February 1943 (78 rpm, Polydor Records: 524.830).
 Charles Trenet recorded his own version in July 1943 (78 rpm Columbia Records: DF 3116).
+French singer Lucienne Boyer's version was released in March 1944 (78 rpm, Columbia Records: BF 68).

 "I Wish You Love"

-The song is best known to English-speaking audiences as "I Wish You Love", with new lyrics by American composer and lyricist, Albert Askew Beach (1924-1997):
+The song is best known to anglophone audiences as "I Wish You Love", with new lyrics by American composer and lyricist, Albert Askew Beach (1924-1997).
 "I Wish You Love" was introduced in 1957 by Keely Smith as the title cut of her solo debut album, I Wish You Love, and was one of Smith's signature songs.
 Smith's debut album otherwise consisted of standards.
-She later recalled: "[when] we sat down to select the songs [the record producer] Voyle Gilmore...played a bunch of standards [then] said: 'I want to play you a really pretty French song [...] it won't mean nothing and you won't do it in the album but I just thought I'd play it for you' and he played 'I Wish You Love'.
-So, at the end of him playing all these songs [...]
-I said: 'Babe, I'll sing any 11 songs y'all want me to but I want to sing 'I Wish You Love'."
+She later recalled:

 Other recordings

-It has since become a musical standard, with many other recordings:
+It has since become a standard, with many other recordings: